 - Keep your credit utilization rate low.
 (That’s the percentage of how much of your available credit you’re using.)

-“Thirty percent of your available credit is where you want to be,” Clark says in his podcast.
+“Thirty percent of your available credit is where you want to be,” Clark says.
 “So, in the example of $10,000 in credit, [you want to have] no more than $3,000 in use.
 If you go above 50%, your credit goes diving off a cliff.”